How to Insure Classic and Collector Cars

 How often can I drive my classic car?

-Will classic car insurance premiums be lower than those for a regular vehicle?
+Will classic car premiums be lower than those for a regular vehicle?

-Will my driving record impact the cost of collector insurance?
+Will my driving record impact the cost of collectable vehicle insurance?

 Yes.
-If you have a bunch of speeding tickets or other offenses, your premiums will likely be higher than someone who has a clean record.
+If you have a bunch of speeding tickets or other offenses, your collector car insurance premiums will likely be higher than someone who has a clean record.
 Usually, the offenses have the biggest impact when they occur within a three-year period.

 Share: